JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 a simple outcome, and tests that the function returns the expected values.
 The combinations are shown in the table below.
 For all combinations, the beam gain and leakage is used for both antennas in the above equations.
 Each entry is a complex values and should be read as *real,imag*.
+Both FLOAT and DOUBLE code are just tested to a 32 bit accuracy here as these a simple numbers that require little precision.

 .. list-table::
    :widths: 25 25 25 25 25 25 25 25 25 25 25 25